-The combined result of sales of non-current assets and assets held for sale realised a profit before tax of £293,000 (2019: £185,000).
-Further information on the assets sold can be found in the Chairman's Statement on pages 6-7 of the strategic review.
-The assets which have been sold in the year were not a direct result of the Covid-19 pandemic and were already scheduled for disposal in the business plan for the year.
+The combined result of sales of non-current assets and assets held for sale realised a profit of £1,318,000 (2020: £293,000).
+The assets which have been sold in the year were not a direct result of the Covid-19 pandemic and were already scheduled for disposal in the business plan agreed by the Board.
+The property review which has been carried out this year has resulted in no further impairment to property.